ARE YOU HITTING A ROADBLOCK IN LOSING WEIGHT?

 Food choices are important.
 Eating foods with a high “glycemic index” (Simple Carbs) like potatoes, breads, sweets, and even bananas results in prompt satisfaction.
 These foods are rapidly absorbed.
-A better choice would be complex carbohydrates (beans, whole grains, and vegetables) which keep you full longer.
-Even fast foods like hamburgers are a good choice if not consumed with fries a sugary drink.
+A better choice would be complex carbohydrates (beans, whole grains, and vegetables), which keep you full longer.
+Even fast foods like hamburgers are a good choice if not consumed with fries or a sugary drink.
 Some people may ask for a lettuce wrap as an alternative to a bun.

 These weekly injectable medications were initially created to treat diabetes but were found to cause weight loss.
 They both create a feeling of fullness and decreased hunger between meals.